m3o/m3o/services/ping/README.md

-Ping any IP
+Ping any IP address or website

 # Ping Service

-Use ping to monitor services, check uptime and availability of any HTTP URL, IP or TCP endpoint.
+Use ping to monitor services, check uptime and availability of any website URL, IP address or TCP based endpoint.